-- Charge your device’s battery to at least 70% level.
-Sufficient battery will ensure that your device does not turns off in the middle of things.
+- Charge your device's battery to at least 70% level.
+Sufficient battery will ensure that your device does not turn off in the middle of things.

 - Open Settings on your device and turn on USB Debugging: Settings> Developer Options> USB Debugging.

-- Now connect you device to the computer via USB cable and copy the three files to the root directory of your device’s external SD Card.
+- Now connect your device to the computer via USB cable and copy the three files to the root directory of your device's external SD Card.